nanophyto/Abil/docs/source/user-guide/one-phase-ensemble.rst

 and the Abil :ref:`getting-started`.

 .. literalinclude:: ../../examples/regressor.py
-   :lines: 4-10
+   :lines: 4-20
    :language: python

 Loading the configuration YAML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After loading the required packages we need to define our file paths.
-Note that this is operating system specific, as Unix and Mac use '/' while for Windows '\' is used.

 .. literalinclude:: ../../examples/regressor.py
-   :lines: 16-17
+   :lines: 22
    :language: python

-Creating example data
+Loading example data
 ^^^^^^^^^^^^^^^^^^^^^

-Next we create some example data.
+Next we load some example data, here we utilize abundance data from the CASCADE database (10.5281/zenodo.12797197).
+The CASCADE database provides observations gridded to 1 degree x 1 degree x 5 meters x 1 month.
+For the example we focus on the Southern Ocean, a region with high Gephyrocapsa huxleyi abundances.
+Furthermore, we averaged the observations with time and use only observations in the top 5 meters to speed up the simulations.
+In addition to our predictors (`y_train`) we also need environmental data which match our predictions ('X_train').
+This data was obtained from monthly climatologies from data sources such as the World Ocean Atlas, NNGv2, and Castant et al.
 When applying the pipeline to your own data, note that the data needs to be in a `Pandas DataFrame format <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_.

 .. literalinclude:: ../../examples/regressor.py
-   :lines: 20-23
+   :lines: 24-35
    :language: python

 Training the model